anupumpant/anupumpant.github.io/_posts/2020-05-03-making-github-page.md

   - GitHub
 ---

-Let me start by saying it was surprisingly easy You can either follow the 2 min guide [here](https://pages.github.com/), or follow the steps below.
+Let me start by saying it was surprisingly easy to make your GitHub page!
+You can either follow the 2 min guide [here](https://pages.github.com/), or follow the steps below.

 ### Step 1
-Of course, you need a GitHub account first.
-So go ahead and [make one for yourself](https://github.com/) if you do not have it yet.
+Of course, I first needed a GitHub account (I had one).
+[Make one for yourself](https://github.com/).

 ### Step 2
-Click the create repository link on the top left corner of the first page (as shown below) after I logged in.
+I then clicked the [create repository](https://github.com/new) link on the top left corner of the first page (as shown below) after I logged in.

 <img src="/assets/images/create_rep_button.PNG" align="center" alt="Create repository button" height="75" />

 ### Step 3
-Say your GitHub ID is  **123**.
-In the  **Repository name** section, write **123.github.io** and hit create repository.
+Say your GitHub ID is  '112233' (mine is '[anupumpant](https:github.com/anupumpant)').
+In the  'Repository name' section, write '112233.github.io' and hit create repository.
+Since mine is anupumpant, I made a repository named 'anupumpant.github.io'.

 ### Step 4
-Create a file called **index.html**.
+I created a file called 'index.html'.
-To do this, first click **Create new file** near the top of the repository (shown below).
+To do this, I clicked 'Create new file' near the top of the repository (shown below).

 <img src="/assets/images/createfile-button.PNG" align="center" alt="Create repository button" height="75" />

-Write **index.html** in the **Name your file** section.
+Then I wrote 'index.html' in the 'Name your file' section.
-And copy paste the following in the big white space below it.
+And copy pasted the following basic HTML code in the big white space below it.
 ```
 <!DOCTYPE html>
 <html>